Guardian of the Digital Footprint: Instagram Sharenting Protection Feature - 2023

 parents seek connection

-We needed to understand the disconnect between parental intentions and privacy risks, and why current social platforms fail to protect children's digital footprint.
+We needed to understand the behavioral disconnect between parental intentions and privacy risks, and why current social platforms fail to protect children's digital footprints.

-We used a mixed-methods approach to turn assumptions into evidence:
+We used a mixed-methods approach to turn assumptions into evidence, alongside an analysis of media highlighting the deepfake threat:

 Secondary Research: